Trista Curzydlo

 VIRTUAL BEST SELLER!
 Up in Smoke?
 Cannabis & Real Estate

-TRISTA TALKS ABOUT THIS SESSION With over half of all states decriminalizing cannabis, the cannabis industry and its real estate needs are growing–leaving agents and clients in a risky position.
+With over half of all states decriminalizing cannabis, the cannabis industry and its real estate needs are growing–leaving agents and clients in a risky position.
 This course examines the potential pitfalls and associated risk reduction techniques for real estate professionals.
 1 hour; Commercial version Also Available

 What Does “Up In Smoke” Cover?